 Data from left to right columns:

-(5) Student loan debt: data source is from 24/7 Wall Street
+Source of student loan debt: 24/7 Wall Street